How To Add A Link Section To WordPress

 Plugin Installation

-Before adding links, it’s a good idea to set up your link categories.
-This way, you can assign any new links to the link category you have already created.
+We recommend setting up link categories first before adding links.
+This way, you can assign any new links to a link category you have already created.

 Link Categories

-To create a link category, click on Links > Link Categories in your dashboard navigation menu …
+To create a new link category, click on Links > Link Categories in your WP dashboard menu …

-• Slug: The slug appears in the URL of the link category.
-It must be in lowercase letters and contain no spaces (use hyphens to separate words).
+• Slug: The slug is the search-engine friendly URL bit of the link category.
+Use lowercase letters only and do not include spaces (use hyphens to separate words).

 Link Categories page